ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 ## Solution Proposals

 There are multiple ways we could go about replacing Currency Factory.
-Possible solutions are not necessarily exclusive (i.e. we could implement multiple).
+Possible solutions are not necessarily mutually exclusive (i.e. we could implement multiple).
 These solutions are detailed below:

 ### Simplify & Move the Asset ID Reservation System

 One way to remove the need for pallet-currency-factory is to move its functionality to pallet-asset-registry.
-If we also simplify the asset ID reservation system, this will be a minimal change.
+If we also simplify the asset ID reservation system to no longer use predefined ranges, this will be a minimal change.

-This keeps the functionality of Currency Factory around but removes the need for another pallet.
-This does not enable premissionless asset creation without the need for more design.
+This retains the functionality of Currency Factory, and does not require a new pallet.
+However, this does not enable permissionless asset creation without the need for more design.

 #### Technical Implementation

-Instead of reserving asset IDs via our current range system, we could simply have a nonce for reserving new asset IDs while ensuring a lack of collisions.
+Instead of reserving asset IDs via our current range system, we could simply have one nonce for reserving new asset IDs, which would (by the definition of a nonce) ensure no collisions.
 This nonce can start at an arbitrary but high number so that our hard-coded asset IDs are still safe.
 This would reduce the complexity of our current reservation system while still avoiding collision.